sonalitejura/portfolio-projects/python-project/README.md

 ## Project Highlights

-- **Data Wrangling**: Employed advanced data wrangling techniques, including error handling with try-except blocks, applied lambda expressions and custom functions, to ensure the integrity and quality of the dataset.
+- **Data Wrangling**: Employed advanced data wrangling techniques including error handling with try-except blocks, applied lambda expressions and custom functions, to ensure the integrity and quality of the dataset.

 - **Exploratory Data Analysis (EDA)**: Conducted thorough EDA to uncover patterns and trends within the dataset.
 Formulated hypotheses and utilised summary statistics and visualisations to gain insights into the data.